emtee40/fdroid-wiki/HOWTO:-diff-&-fix-APKs-for-Reproducible-Builds.md

 * [unneeded DEX code differences based on number of CPUs used in build process](https://issuetracker.google.com/issues/269181868);
 * [Desugaring and reproducible builds](https://issuetracker.google.com/issues/195968520).

-### Differing .so files
+### Differing .so files (can be hard to fix)

-Compiled native code; given their importance, differences in these files should always be addressed first.
+Compiled native code.

+NB: these can be some of the hardest differences to fix, so please don't spend a lot of time trying to e.g. make build paths equal when there are differences in `.xml` files or `resources.arsc`, as the build will never be reproducible if those are not fixed.

 Links: